For U.S. Veterans

 Credit by Examination

 Credit by exam is offered for student veterans who have documented military medical experience.
 Courses available for credit by examination in the School of Nursing and Dental Hygiene are NURS 210, NURS 210/L, NURS 212, NURS 220 and NURS 220/L. To obtain credit for these courses, students are required to pass a comprehensive exam, skills testing, written care plan, and a standardized specialty exam.
 For more details, please contact the Office of Student Services.

 How to Apply

 - If you do not have a bachelor’s degree, review the pathways available for the Bachelor of Science Degree.

 - If you have a bachelor’s degree in a field other than nursing, review the Graduate Entry Program in Nursing Program pathway.

 Contact for UH Manoa Nursing

-Contact for nursing students enrolled in all undergraduate nursing programs.
-Also, contact for pre-nursing and nursing veteran students and students using VA education benefits.
+Contact for current nursing students in all undergraduate nursing programs.

 School of Nursing and Dental Hygiene